satyhere/Satyam_YOLO_Vehicle_Detection/README.md

 I found the YOLO neural network approach to be immediately powerful.
 The pre-trained network allowed me to focus on stablizing post-processing and image metrics.
 The result was robust and overall ran at a faster frame rate.

 My lane detection metrics assume a straight road and do not account for curvature.
-In the later parts of the video you can see where a car along the curve crosses the lane threshold without changing lanes.
+In the later parts you can see where a car along the curve crosses the lane threshold without changing lanes.

 The car velocity estimate is a weak approximation and included mainly for fun.